 The Importance of Staying Active During the Winter

 Many families around the United States live in climates with cold, icy, and snowy seasons, making it more difficult to be active during the winter.
-However, it is very important for you and your loved ones to stay active even during the colder months, especially if your child has cerebral palsy.
+However, it is very important for you and your loved ones to stay active even during the colder months, especially if your child has cerebral palsy (CP).

 Benefits of regular exercise for children with CP include: